bnhmn/react-course/21 Next.js/01-create-next-app/README.md

 ## Deployment

-For self hosting, see <https://nextjs.org/docs/app/building-your-application/deploying#self-hosting>.
+For self hosting, see [Dockerfile](./Dockerfile) and <https://nextjs.org/docs/app/building-your-application/deploying#self-hosting>.

-For easier deployments, you can also use managed services like the Vercel Platform from the creators of Next.js.
+You can also use managed services like the Vercel Platform from the creators of Next.js instead.
 It's free for hobby projects.
 See <https://vercel.com/pricing> and <https://vercel.com/new>.